makiftutuncu/kodluyoruz-scala/README.md

     "High"
   }

-// match expression (similar but more powerful than switch) val message = state match {
+// match expression (similar but more powerful than switch, more on that later) val message = state match {
     case "Low"     => "Try again"